minzhang-1/fast-3d-object-detection/index.md

 <p align="center">
   <img src="/fast-3d-object-detection/doc/viz_2.png"> <br>
   <em>Figure 4: Comparison between 3DSSD and our model.
-The left size is for 3DSSD while the right side is ours.</em>
+The left side is for 3DSSD while the right side is ours.</em>
 </p>